Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 If your situation changes, please update your information through the applicant portal.
 Your preference status can change while you’re on the waiting list.

 Prior to November 19, 2019, the Flagstaff Housing Authority would send a pre-eligibility letter through the U.S. Postal Service.
 Starting on November 19, 2019, we now send an email confirmation to the email you listed in your application.
 If you received a confirmation number, you have applied.
 The Flagstaff Housing Authority does not request or disclose information over the phone.

 The Flagstaff Housing Authority has only 265 public housing units.
 We can’t offer assistance to a new family until one who is currently housed moves out of one of these units.
 By responding clearly, completely, and quickly to requests for information, you can help us house your family as promptly as possible.
 Be sure to keep your information up to date so that you are on the appropriate waiting lists and have the appropriate preferences.

 You should update your information so that we can contact you quickly when you near the top of the list and that you are on the correct waiting list.
-If you fail to update your email and mailing addresses, you may miss the opportunity to be housed.
+If you fail to update your contact information, you may miss the opportunity to be housed.
 If you near the top of the waiting list and do not respond in time, you will be removed from the waiting list.
 At which point you would have to reapply, losing your original application date and time.
 You can update your application at flagaz.myhousing.com/Account/Login.

 No, felonies do not immediately make applicants ineligible.
 Low-Income Public Housing applicants will be screened for tenant suitability.
 We review criminal activity related to drug, disturbance and/or violent activity documented through police reports, landlord references and convictions.
 This will include credit, landlord reference, and criminal background checks.
 (Criminal background checks are requested for all residents 16 years or older as part of the full application.)
 Sex offenders under lifetime registration requirements are disqualified under federal law.